 Resources for Secondary Schools

-Explore the fascinating world of science and engineering!
-The Faculty's exciting collection of tools for secondary school students and teachers provide the perfect informational resources.
+Explore the fascinating world of science!
+The School's exciting collection of tools for secondary school students and teachers provide the perfect informational resources.

 Looking for support in the teaching of Earth sciences at your school?
 The University of Waikato's School of Science can offer you resources, knowledge, training and much more to your primary, intermediate or secondary school class.